KamrynJ21/WHSTechNotes/journal.md

 | Kayla   | GMC Sierra        | 	Fixed Wrong Problem    |
 |Bart | Toyota Corolla | Left Stains On Carpet |
 |Harrison | Subaru Forester| Left The Oil Cap Off |

+# February 3rd, 2025

+I feel like the most important thing the aviation needs right now is uninterruptable communication with everyone in that sky area.
+The reason in my opinion that both crashes occured was because of a miscommunication between both fliers.
+If we can create some type of technology that can provide clear uninterruptable communication I feel accidents like these will be significantly reduced.
+Alongside this we need active observations of the coding that goes on in the aircrafts and outside of the aircrafts.
+There is error in computers even in a perfected program but I feel if we have a group of people constantly observing and fixing errors as they occur again accidents will be significantly reduced.
+All in all, uninterruptable communication paired with constant human observation will improve aircraft safety.
+I don't think it's a technological advancement problem I feel it's because we aren't advancing what we have to make it improved to the max before we try to "upgrade" it.